Clock Skew Compensation Algorithm Immune to Floating-Point Precision Loss: Clock Skew Compensation based on Bresenham's Algorithm

 \section{Clock Skew Compensation based on Bresenham's Algorithm}

+The major issue in the clock skew compensation based on \eqref{eq:logical_clock_model} is the floating-point division required for the calculation of the second term $\frac{T(t){-}T(t_{i})}{1{+}\hat{\epsilon}_{i}}$, i.e., the skew-compensated increment of the hardware clock since the $i$th synchronization.
+In this section, we describe how to obtain the second term of \eqref{eq:logical_clock_model} using only integer addition/subtraction and comparison based on the Bresenham's algorithm.

-The modeling of hardware and logical clocks in Section~\ref{sec:clock-models} are based on the continuous-time affine clock model.
-In reality, however, clocks are discrete counters in digital communication systems \cite{etzlinger17:_times}; timestamp values that are exchanged between a head and sensor nodes or recorded for events and measurements at sensor nodes in WSNs are based on the readings of discrete counters.
-The clock frequency ratio, too, can be estimated as the ratio of timestamp values.
+Note that, though the modeling of clocks in Section~\ref{sec:clock-models} is based on the continuous-time affine clock model, clocks in digital communication systems are basically discrete counters \cite{etzlinger17:_times}; timestamp values exchanged between a head and sensor nodes or recorded for events and measurements at sensor nodes are based on the readings of discrete counters.

-Let $\frac{D}{A}$ be the inverse of a clock frequency ratio (i.e., $\frac{1}{1{+}\epsilon_{i}}$) estimated based on two positive integers $D$ and $A$ from the previous synchronization process in \eqref{eq:logical_clock_model}, where $D$ and $A$ represent interdeparture and interarrival times of packets or their cumulative sums~\cite{Kim:13-1}.
-Then, based on the well-known Bresenham's line drawing algorithm~\cite{bresenham65:_algor}, we can compensate for the clock skew as shown in Fig.~\ref{fig:clock_skew_compensation}\footnote{The coordinates are shifted by a pair of the initial values of hardware and logical clocks, e.g., $\left(T(t_{i}),\hat{t}\left(T(t_{i})\right)\right)$ in \eqref{eq:logical_clock_model}.} and map the sensor's hardware clock to the head's reference clock as follows: For $\frac{D}{A}{<}1$, we set $\Delta{a}$ and $\Delta{b}$ to $A$ and $D$, respectively, and calculate $\td_{i}$ using the following recursive relation:\footnote{The case of $\frac{D}{A}{>}1$ will be handled in Theorem~\ref{thm:clock_skew_compensation}, and the index starts from 0 to make mapping easier between $\td_{i}$ and the $x$ coordinate of a point (e.g., $\td_{0}$ is for $(0,0)$).}
+Let $\frac{D}{A}$ be the inverse of a clock frequency ratio (i.e., $\frac{1}{1{+}\epsilon_{i}}$) estimated based on two positive integers $D$ and $A$; $D$ and $A$ represent interdeparture and interarrival times of packets or their cumulative sums from the previous synchronization~\cite{Kim:13-1}.\footnote{In the following, we do not consider the effect of the random noise components during the estimation of the clock frequency ratio in the values of $D$ and $A$ to clearly assess the improvement made by the proposed algorithm over conventional clock skew compensation based on floating-point division.} Based on the Bresenham's algorithm~\cite{bresenham65:_algor}, we can obtain the skew-compensated increment of the hardware clock as follows: For $\frac{D}{A}{<}1$, we set $\Delta{a}$ and $\Delta{b}$ to $A$ and $D$, respectively, and calculate $\td_{i}$ using the following recursive relation:\footnote{The case of $\frac{D}{A}{>}1$ will be handled in Theorem~\ref{thm:clock_skew_compensation}, and the index starts from 0 to make mapping easier between $\td_{i}$ and the $x$ coordinate of a point (e.g., $\td_{0}$ is for $(0,0)$).}

 Then, from the origin and on, we determine each movement based on $\td_{i}$: